MadRiver44/wdi/README.md

 - Attendance is taken at 9AM
 - No more than 4 unexcused absences
 - 3 tardies (more than 30 minutes late) = 1 absence
-- You MUST inform your both IAs if you are anticipating any absences or need to leave early.
+- You MUST inform your both IAs if you are anticipating any absences or need to leave early or running late.

 ---